Dr. Richard L. Thurston

 Wappinger Town Supervisor

-Welcome to Wappinger!
-We are a blessed waterfront community located in New York’s beautiful Hudson River Valley, just 70 miles north of New York City.
-Boasting a Hudson River shoreline coast Wappinger is home to 28.5 square miles of quiet neighborhoods, five star dining, premier shopping amenities, breathtaking natural sites, fascinating history, exceptional schools, over 17 miles of waterfront, and so much more!
-We hope that you will immerse yourself in the pride and joy that makes up Wappinger.
-Whether you’re a resident, business owner, or one of our many visitors, the Town of Wappinger hopes that the initiatives taking place in your town and by your government spark your interest in getting involved in our community.
+Wappinger is a truly blessed waterfront community of 17 miles of coastline located in New York’s beautiful Hudson River Valley.
+Our Town is home to 28.5 square miles of quiet neighborhoods, five-star dining, premier shopping amenities, breathtaking natural sites, fascinating history, exceptional schools, and so much more!
+Whether you are a resident, business owner, or one of our many visitors, I hope that the initiatives that we continue to undertake spark your interest in getting involved in our community.

-Whether it’s to live, work, or visit we are so excited that you have chosen Wappinger and we hope you enjoy your time in this Hudson River Valley Community.
+Whether it is to live, work, or visit we are so excited that you have chosen Wappinger and we hope you enjoy your time in this Hudson River Valley Community.
+Last but by no means least, thanks to our Town Board members William Beal (Ward 1), Angela Bettina (Ward 2), Christopher Phillis (Ward 3), and Al Casella (Ward 4) for their continued support.

 Dr. Richard L Thurston, Esq. – Wappinger Town Supervisor